-5 Ways to Save Big On Video Games and Consoles
+5 Ways to Save Money Big On Video Games and Consoles

 Here are a couple of tips for ways to save big on gaming:

-- Trade in those old games!
 Many game retailers like Amazon, GameStop and Best Buy accept trade-ins of your old games, the value of which can then be applied to your new gaming purchase.
 Amazon is my favorite for trading in old video games.
-They usually give you back most for your used games or electronics.
+One of the ways to save money is they usually give you back most for your used games or electronics.
 The same is true for gaming systems.
 If you are wanting the newest system, but your budget is short, think about trading yours in for a gift card toward your purchase of a new one.

 These are just a few tips that I have learned on how to save on gaming.
 Do you have any others to add to the list?